-Show the totals of all of your entity's capital gains from collectables at C8 to C10.
+Write the totals of all of your entity's capital gains from collectables at C8 to C10.

-Step A2.1: Deduct any current year capital losses (CYCL) from collectables from current year capital gains (CYCG) from collectables
+Step A2.1 Apply any current year capital losses from collectables

 If your entity has any current year capital losses from collectables, deduct these from any current year capital gains from collectables.
 This reduces your CGT obligation.
 If your entity has current year capital losses from collectables that can be deducted they must be deducted here.
 You cannot choose to defer to a later year any amount that can be deducted this year.